nlandolfi/littex/README.md

 LitTex
 ------

 An archival markup language for math and the classics; compiles to LaTex and HTML.
+Designed for the [bourbaki project](https://bourbakiproject.com) and the [Litterae](https://greatbooksadventure.com/litterae.html) of the great books.
 For more information, see [littex.org](https://littex.org).

 Here's an exampe of some LitTex from Halmos' _Naive Set Theory_:
 ```lit